 - “Mother Tongues”—A science fiction story about the sacrifices a mother makes to ensure a good future for her daughter.

 - “Th Fifth Lttr”—A fun oulipo story about overthrowing a tyrannical king.

 - “Inhalations”—A sensory poem about using smells as a language.

 - “The Love Letters” (by Peng Simeng)—A beautiful story about space exploration and memory.

 The age range for “young adult” (YA) varies, but generally, these pieces are for people who are transitioning developmentally from teenagers to adults.
 Common themes include coming-of-age and grappling with identity.
 The protagonists are also typically young adults, though they don’t have to be.
 My YA work may still contain upsetting material, though I typically write hopeful endings.

 - “A Complex Filament of Light”—A story about a graduate student struggling to come to terms with their sister’s suicide.

 - “Fat, And”—An essay about overlapping identities and how they relate to being fat.

 Most of my work is aimed at adult audiences and doesn’t contain too much violence, substance use, or sexual content.
 Horror and dark fantasy pieces may be thematically more disturbing, though.
-I can do my best to accommodate requests for content warnings, but I’m unable to maintain an updated page with content warnings, as every reader’s needs are different.

 Work for mature audiences includes explicit sexual content, graphic violence, substance abuse, or other disturbing material that would be roughly equivalent to an R or NC-17 movie rating.
 I do not consider non-sexual kink to be mature by default.
 Whether audiences consider something mature is also a matter of context and personal preference.